 How To Fix Cumulative Layout Shift (CLS) Issue in WordPress

-Boost your website speed & performance.
+🚀Boost your website Speed & Performance

 *No spams

-Cumulative Layout Shifts measure the visual stability experience of the website.
+Cumulative Layout Shifts is a Core Web Vitals metric that measures the visual stability experience of the website.
 It happens when a visible element changes its position from one screen frame to another, causing a layout shift, a sudden change of the layout.
-It could be caused by not properly reserving space for a dynamic element and also other factors.

 It’s ranked as “Good”, “Needs Improvement” or “Poor” scores, respectively represented by green, yellow, and red colors.
 These are the labels that appear on Search Console, alongside the issue based on field data.